nocarryr/cyndilib/README.rst

 Usage
 *****

+Documentation can be found at https://cyndilib.readthedocs.io.
-Documentation is not yet built for this project, but will be soon.
-For now, take a look at the example code and tests.
+Since this project is still in its early stages of development however, a look at the example code and tests in the repository might be more useful.

 License